French onion dip: Preparation

 The original recipe consisted of sour cream and dehydrated onion soup mix.

 There are now many mass-produced, pre-mixed versions, such as Ruffles French Onion Dip and Frito-Lay French Onion Dip.
 Commercially prepared products include additional ingredients to thicken, stabilize, and preserve the mixture.

 Home-made versions may use caramelized onions.

 Serving

 French onion dip is often served at parties and as a "classic holiday party offering".
 It has also been described as "an American classic".

 It may also be used on other foods, such as hamburgers, sandwiches and tacos.

 Variants

-Alternative bases include mayonnaise and cream cheese.
-Common flavorings are salt, pepper, onion powder, garlic, garlic powder, parsley, chives, Worcestershire sauce and others.
+Alternative bases include cream cheese and mayonnaise.
+Common flavorings are salt, pepper, onion powder, garlic, garlic powder, parsley, chives, Worcestershire sauce pepper sauce and others.